sjfakharian/Data-Insight-Tools/The_Anomaly_Hunter.md

     return np.where(clf.predict(data) == -1)[^0]
 ```

-Isolation Forest is particularly effective for high-dimensional data and can handle mixed data types when properly encoded[^1].
+Isolation Forest is particularly effective for high-dimensional data and can handle mixed data types when properly encoded.

-#### One-Class SVM
+#### 🐍 One-Class SVM

 This technique learns a boundary that encloses "normal" data points: